Peter J. Moore: Producer

 By 1981, his self-taught producing/engineering skills had reached a professional level and he branched out into other forms of music such as jazz and classical.
 After graduating UWO in 1982, he founded MDI Productions (incorporated in 1986) and moved his operation to Toronto.

 In Toronto, Moore continued to produce rock, jazz, and classical recordings as well as film and TV scores.
 In 1985, he was approached by Adcom Electronics, Canada’s largest professional video supplier, to create and manage a new audio division.
 His duties included designing and outfitting professional music, film, and television studios throughout Canada such as Film House, CBC Toronto, Pathe, Manta, CBC Montreal, Sounds Interchange, Eastern, PFA, Sound House, CBC Vancouver (exceeding sales 1.8 million in his last year, 1989).

 In 1988, Moore produced the now famous one-microphone recording The Trinity Session by the Cowboy Junkies.
 The album was released in early 1988 on Latent Records in Canada, and re-released worldwide in 1989 by RCA New York City.
 It was recorded at Toronto, Ontario's Church of the Holy Trinity on November 27, 1987, using one ambisonic stereo microphone connected to a Beta VCR.
 It became an international success story selling more than 1.5 million copies in the first year.
 He left his employment at Adcom and has been producing, mastering and restoring music full-time ever since.

 In 1993, he produced Willie P. Bennett's album Take My Own Advice.
 He was the music producer/engineer/mixer for the 1996 movie Hard Core Logo.
 He wrote three of the songs and co-wrote with Swamp Baby the rest of the songs acted out by Hard Core Logo to playback.
-His work on Hard Core Logo won him, and his co-writers, the 1996 Genie Award for Original Song.
-He later appeared in the role of a recording engineer in the sequel "Hard Core Logo 2".
+His work on Hard Core Logo won him, and his co-writers, the Genie Award for Best Original Song at the 17th Genie Awards in 1996, for the song "Who the Hell Do You Think You Are?".
+He later appeared in the role of a recording engineer in the sequel Hard Core Logo 2.

-More recently, Moore has been noted as a Master at re-mastering analog media for the digital age.
+Moore was later noted as a Master at re-mastering analog media for the digital age.
 When a long-lost tape of Joni Mitchell's was found, her Amchitka benefit concert for the birth of Greenpeace, it was brought to Moore who "painstakingly restored each minute of the 40-year-old tapes."